ambud/flux-viewer/README.md

 # Installation

-Simply deploy the contents of this folder to a webserver
+Simply deploy the contents of this folder to a webserver.

+Use ```git clone https://github.com/ambud/flux-viewer.git; cd flux-viewer;./start.sh```

 # Example